EPCCed/eidf-docs/docs/safe-haven-services/s3-service.md

 * A "private key" (similar to a password)

 All of the above will be supplied to you by your Research Coordinator.
-It should go without saying that the access key details are confidential and must never be shared or allowed to be seen by others.
+S3 access and secret key details are confidential and must never be shared or allowed to be seen by others.
-Note that all file accesses are logged.
+All file accesses are logged.

 ## How to use the service